The Cronulla Beach Walk Guide

 How to get to Cronulla

-Cronulla is a popular beachside area in Sydney’s south, 26 kilometres from the city centre.
+Cronulla is a beachside suburb in Sydney’s south, 26 kilometres from the city centre.
 Sitting on a peninsula, the suburb is surrounded by water, with Port Hacking on one side, Bate Bay to the East and Botany Bay behind the sand dunes of Greenhills.

 Public Transport: Cronulla is the last stop on the T4 train line.
 The trip from Central takes 55 minutes.
 There are also buses from Sutherland, Hurstville and Kurnell and a ferry service from Bundeena.